 One of the easiest outdoor activities to get into the spirit of the holidays and embrace Winter is to go ice skating outdoors!
 While there are a coupleoutdoor ice skating rinks around Detroit that you can visit this winter, few outdoor ice skating places can match the ambiance of the Campus Martius Ice Rink, which gives you an incredible scenic view of Detroit’s downtown skyline and the Detroit Holiday Tree.

 The Detroit Symphony Orchestra provides an incredible touching rendition of some of your favorite holiday stories being told through the instruments of the most incredible orchestra group in Michigan!
-This December, not only can you see their performance of incredible holiday classics like The Snowman or The Nutcracker, but you can also see concert renditions of modern seasonal favorites like Home Alone or Elf!
+This December, not only can you see their performance of incredible holiday classics like The Snowman or The Nutcracker, but you can also see concert renditions of modern seasonal favorites like Love Actually or Home Alone!

 These are shows you do not want to miss and are perfect for the whole family to enjoy!